Pictures Over the Years

 An interesting historical anecdote

 Up till this time Vedic Astrology was called "Hindu Astrology," and Matrix, under pressure from others, also wanted to call the program I was working on Hindu Astrology.
-But I insisted it be called Vedic Astrology because it was in line with the Vedic world view and by the fact that the word "Hindu" is a neologism not found in any sastras (you can read the essay by Dr. Resnick - Hrdayananda Dasa Gosvami For Whom Does Hinduism Speak that goes into details about the genesis of the neologism "Hindu" from his website as a doc file or here in html.)
+But I insisted it be called Vedic Astrology because it was in line with the Vedic world view and by the fact that the word "Hindu" is a neologism not found in any sastras.
+You can read the essay by Dr. Resnick - Hrdayananda Dasa Gosvami For Whom Does Hinduism Speak that goes into details about the genesis of the neologism "Hindu."
 I had first heard of the terms Vedic astrology and Jyotir Veda in the translations and commentary of the Srimad Bhagavatam and Caitanya Caritamrta by my spritual master A. C. Bhaktivedanta Swami Prabhupada.
 They were published in early and mid 1970s before his passing in 1977.
 At these links here, and here, you can see for yourself.

 In 1987 during the 3rd Vedic Astrology conference the topic again came up.
 Narendra Desai who was in attendence pointed out that Jyotish was an appendix of the Vedas called the Jyotish Vedanga -- Matrix relented, I got my way.
 They called the program Jyotish Vedic Astrology and the rest is history.
 Now you know the other side of the story.
 Here is what the promotional brochure for the program looked like: front and back.
 Photo by Tom Erlewine.